awsdocs/amazon-glacier-developer-guide/doc_source/vault-inventory.md

 1. Initiate an inventory retrieval job by using the [Initiate Job \(POST jobs\)](api-initiate-job-post.md) operation\.
 **Important**
 A data retrieval policy can cause your initiate retrieval job request to fail with a `PolicyEnforcedException` exception\.
-For more information about data retrieval policies, see [Amazon S3 Glacier Data Retrieval Policies](data-retrieval-policy.md)\.
+For more information about data retrieval policies, see [S3 Glacier Data Retrieval Policies](data-retrieval-policy.md)\.
 For more information about the `PolicyEnforcedException` exception, see [Error Responses](api-error-responses.md)\.

 1. After the job completes, download the bytes using the [Get Job Output \(GET output\)](api-job-output-get.md) operation\.